Warning: Disconnect power before servicing.

 Tools Needed

-Damp cloth, Mild dish soap
+Soft microfiber cloth, Mild dish soap or kitchen degreaser

 What Does the SENSOR-ERROR Code Mean?